-Dr. Kelvin Spragley, Chair
+Dr. Kelvin Spragley, Chair Mr. Brian Sanders, Executive Director of Business Studies

 The Division of Business Studies and Social Science supports a broad course of studies including business, economics, computer technology, history, government, psychology, sociology, and education.
 The division supports students wishing to transfer to institutions offering bachelor degrees and/or to fulfill the requirements for the Associate of Science in Business degree.
 Additionally, the division offers courses needed by students who wish to meet college requirements in history, social science, and computer information systems (CIS).